-SPAN 201 - Conversation and Composition (4)
+SPAN 201W - Conversation and Composition (4)

 The use of correct spoken Spanish on an advanced level is emphasized.
 Attention is given to the correction of pronunciation through practice and elementary work in phonetics.
+This is a Writing in the Discipline (WID) course.

 Prerequisite: SPAN 115 or placement test or consent of department chair.